Who am I ?

 Ph.D.
 Student at University of Edinburgh

-I am currently an informatics Ph.D. student at the University of Edinburgh.
+I am currently a Ph.D. student in computer science at the University of Edinburgh.
 I am very honored to be advised by Professor Rik Sarkar.
-Right now, my main research interests are Differential Privacy and Machine Learning focusing on the theoretical aspects.
-Formerly studied my bachelor studies at the Sharif University of Technology in Applied Mathematics where I mostly focused on Differential Privacy, Coding Theory, and Information Theory.
-Also, I had the great honor to work with Professor Marco on Channel Coding and Machine Learning as a scientific intern at IST Austria.
-Additionally, I had the chance to work on a Differential Privacy Project under the supervision of Professor Javad Ebrahimi, Parastoo Sadeghi, Rafael G. L. D’Oliveira, Muriel Médard.
-All these amazing experiences helped me to find my way and change my field to the combination of my prior projects!
+My main research interests are Differential Privacy and Machine Learning.
+Formerly studied my bachelor studies at the Sharif University of Technology in Applied Mathematics where I mostly focused on Differential Privacy, Coding Theory, and Information Theory under the supervision of Professor Javad Ebrahimi.
+Also, I had the great honor to work with Professor Marco Mondelli on Channel Coding and Machine Learning as a scientific intern at IST Austria.

 Personal Info